 If you are a seasonal worker that means that you were hired to work temporarily, usually for a finite amount of time.
 For example, tax preparation companies will hire additional accountants during the tax season.
 Additionally, retailers will typically hire tens of thousands of new associates during the holiday season from October past December.
 If you are part-time, it only means that you work less than 35 hours a week.

-If you or a loved one thinks that you may have been misclassified as a part-time worker, then you may want to consult with a lawyer.
+If you or a loved one thinks that you may have been misclassified as a part-time worker, then you may want to consult with a wage and hour dispute attorney.
 If you are hired for a season that does not mean you are automatically a part-time worker, it just means that your employment is temporary.
-A careless supervisor or recruiter should not be the cause for you to miss out on your hard earned benefits.
+A careless supervisor or recruiter should not be the cause for you to miss out on your hard-earned benefits.

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.